apache/samza/docs/learn/documentation/versioned/api/table-api.md

 # Using Table with Samza Low Level API

-The code snippet below illustrates the usage of table in Samza low level API.
+The code snippet below illustrates the usage of table in Samza Low Level Task API.

 {% highlight java %}
  1  class SamzaTaskApplication implements TaskApplication {